Integration For Developers 15 min read Updated May 6, 2026

 ChoiceJSON-2Legacy XML-RPC / JSON-RPCCustom REST controller

-Status in Odoo 19Recommended for new integrationsDeprecated; removal scheduled in Odoo 22 (earlier on Odoo Online 19.1)Stable but adds maintenance surface
+Status in Odoo 19Recommended for new integrationsDeprecated; removal in Odoo 22 (fall 2028) and Odoo Online 21.1 (winter 2027)Stable but adds maintenance surface

 AuthAPI key (bearer)API key or password via uidWhatever you implement